-Australian Dystonia Awareness Week 20th – 27th September 2019 Inclusive
+Australian Dystonia Awareness Week 7th – 14th September 2019 Incl.

 Psychogenic dystonia refers to a condition with symptoms similar to dystonia but which are due to underlying psychological factors rather than a brain disease.
 Psychogenic dystonia is sometimes referred to by other terms, including ‘functional dystonia’.